Engagement

 The legend below the graph lists the top 10 features currently displayed.
 Use the checkboxes to show or hide specific features so you can focus on the ones you want to compare.

-This only changes visibility on the graph—it doesn’t affect which features are included in the top 10 list.
+This only changes visibility on the graph.
+It doesn’t affect which features are included in the top 10.

 Apply filters

-Use the filters at the top of the graph to decide which features are included in the top 10 list.
+Use the filters at the top of the graph to control which features are included in the top 10.
 You can filter by product theme, completion date, team, environment, customer, or location.
-As you apply filters, the graph recalculates to show only the top features that match.
+As you apply filters, Atono recalculates the top 10 using only features that match all active filters.

-For example, you might filter to a specific team’s backlog, then use the legend below the graph to show or hide individual features within that filtered set.
+For example, you could filter to a specific team’s backlog, then use the legend below the graph to show or hide individual features within that filtered set.

 - Click Filter by at the top of the graph.

-- Select one of the available filters and fill in any required details.
+- Select a filter and fill in any required details.

 - Click Done.